The Irish Heritage Village Of Aghagower,

 The accessible round tower today used by local children to play in was

 built sometime between the late 10th and early 11th centuries.
-It is

 16 m tall and leaning somewhat but was secured by reconstruction works